Mail ServerSetup using Postfix on CentOS 6.4

 l postfix-2.6.6-2.2.el6_1.i686

-2. Service startup and main directory
+2. Service startup and main

 # service sendmail stop